abrahamwoubie/Summer_School_RL/index.md

 * Basics of machine learning (common lectures for two days + practices)
 * Speech technology (common lectures for two days + practices)
 * Bioinformatics (common lectures for two days + practices)

+## Grading

+Course is designed for 5 ECTS and as such consists of one week of lectures. one day of practicals and one week of working on a longer project.
+However participants may also complete course with 2 ECTS by not attending the longer project.

+Grading is pass/fail for 2 or 5 ECTS.
+To get 2 ECTS students must:

+- Submit a filled learning diary (consists of questions) related to lectures of the first week
+- Attend Friday 18.8 practical sessions and participate in completing the assigned tasks.

+To get 5 ECTS students must also:

+- Attend and complete a project on the second week (21.8 - 25.8), including submitting a final report and created code.

 ## Course Content
 #### **Fundamentals of Machine Learning**